joba-1/Joba_Solplanet/README.md

 # Joba_Solplanet

-This project is designed for the ESP32 microcontroller and utilizes a Modbus library for RS485 communication and PubSub library to publish results on an mqtt broker.
+This project was designed for the ESP32 microcontroller and utilizes a ModbusRTU library for RS485 communication and PubSub library to publish results on an mqtt broker.
+Now it has branches for ModbusTCP and Linux.
+State is alpha, meaning on linux I get results on requests for id=1 and fc=3 but they are probably mostly wrong.
 It implements communication with AISWEI Inverters (aka Solplanet) as described in api reference document 2.1.1.

 ## Project Structure